Color-Of-Code/MetaSASL/README.md

 # MetaSASL

-SASL server implementation solving the meta setup in a simple way
+SASL authentication server implementation solving a "meta" setup in a simple way.

+The server handles the PLAIN mechanism towards a SASL service and can act as a drop in replacement for `saslauthd`.

+This server adds the feature to be able to safely handle multiple backends for authentication (at the moment `ldap` services only)

 ## Server configuration